 1. Yes No: Has the PHA established preferences for admission to public housing (other than date and time of application)?
 (If "no" is selected, skip to next subsection Occupancy) 2.
-Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Fo rmer Federal preferences: Involuntary Displacement (Disaster, Government Action, Action of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility [Disabled Applicant Only], Property Disposition, Condemnation, Displacement by any low-rent housing project or by public slum clearance or urban renewal project), Victims of reprisals or hate crimes Victims of domestic violence Substandard housing Homelessness High rent burden (rent is > 50 percent of income) (for Elderly/Disabled Program only) Imminent Landlord displacement (for Elderly/Disabled housing program only) • • programs Other preference(s) (list below) Disabled head or co-head (family housing program only) Designated Housing Preference (for Elderly/Disabled housing program only) Displaced Resident from a Unit in the City of Boston Preference
+Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Fo rmer Federal preferences: \boxtimes Victims of domestic violence Substandard housing X Homelessness \boxtimes only) Imminent Landlord displacement (for Elderly/Disabled housing program only) Otl her preferences: (select below) Working families and those unable to work because of age or disability \boxtimes Veterans and veterans' families \bowtie Residents who live and/or work in the jurisdiction Those enrolled currently in educational, training, or upward mobility programs Щ Households that contribute to meeting income goals (broad range of incomes) Щ Households that contribute to meeting income requirements (targeting) programs • Disabled head or co-head (family housing program only) • Designated Housing Preference (for Elderly/Disabled housing program only) • Displaced Resident from a Unit in the City of Boston Preference